Mjz86/C_colon/mcc.md

  the hash type that the abiof operator gives.

- its a 128 bit uuid, it doesn't support any operations outside of the ABI operators, other than the usual load and store or casts.
+ its a 128 bit uuid, it does not support any operations outside of the ABI operators, other than the usual load and store or casts.

  for example, the hash given by xxhash128 or a better architecture dependent implementation.